Alexander-T-Moss/Hex-Zero/README.md

 - [ ] Design a printable deck panel (and possibly other panels)
 - [ ] Create wire mangement stuff
 - [ ] Add pins to AB drives
+- [ ] Create new rear z belt mount
+- [ ] Improve MiniSB nozzle LED mounting
+- [ ] Add cool hexagon patterns to panels, idk if I'll actually do this, probably will do it if I'm procrastinating from studying

 BOM First Draft - https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing